-- I am aware that the most common reason an exclusively breastfed (EBF) newborn is rehospitalized is due to problems with insufficient feeding. - I am aware that 22% or one in five mothers and up to 44% of first-time mothers have been found to have delayed onset of copious milk production (defined as full milk supply coming in later than 72 hours after delivery), which puts their infants at seven-fold increased risk of excessive weight loss. - Recent research has also found that 5-8% mothers do "not experience lactogenesis II and only produce small volumes of milk." - I am aware that supplementing will not decrease my milk supply if supplementation occurs only after nursing and my breasts are adequately emptied.
+- I am aware that the most common reason an exclusively breastfed (EBF) newborn is rehospitalized is due to problems with insufficient feeding. - I am aware that 22% or one in five mothers and up to 44% of first-time mothers have been found to have delayed onset of copious milk production (defined as full milk supply coming in later than 72 hours after delivery), which puts their infants at seven-fold increased risk of excessive weight loss. - Recent research has also found that 5-8% mothers do "not experience lactogenesis II and only produce small volumes of milk." - I am aware that supplementing will not decrease my milk supply if my breasts are adequately stimulated and emptied while supplementing breastfeeding.